thillRobot/seam_detection/README.md

   - 0.3
 ```

 Pass the name of scene when using seam_detection as shown below.
-This is much convenient and allows for all nodes in the system access to parameters.
+This is much more convenient and allows for all nodes in the system access to parameters.

 **plate_round_tube_01**
 ```